Choson Exchange

-Choson Exchange(조선교류) is a Singapore-registered social enterprise focusing on economic policy, business and legal training for young North Koreans.
+Choson Exchange is a Singapore-registered social enterprise focusing on economic policy, business and legal training for young North Koreans.
 Choson Exchange brings foreign volunteers to teach entrepreneurship, business, marketing, law or economics, after which the volunteers tour relevant sites in North Korea.
 They also sponsor North Koreans to go overseas for exposure and learning.
 Programs include economic policy, entrepreneurship and financial sector development.

 The organization brought over 100 foreign volunteers to train over 2000 North Koreans by 2018, brought over 100 Koreans to Singapore, Vietnam and Malaysia for exposure and learning.
 Choson Exchange is the largest business network in North Korea and the most active organization training Koreans in economic areas.
 It has been profiled as a Harvard Business School case study and was cited by futurist Parag Khanna's book Connectography as "the most prominent international nongovernmental organization operating in North Korea".
 Some notable volunteers at programs include George Yeo, former Minister of Foreign Affairs, Trade & Industry, and Information, Communications and the Arts for Singapore.